 - Erasable pen

 Place your chosen design behind the fabric.
 Using an erasable pen trace the design onto your fabric where you would like the embroidery to be.
+Please be aware that erasable ink can leave a ‘ghost’ line on fabric once erased, so double check your placement before tracing your design.
+I would advise only using erasable ink on areas that you will cover with embroidery.

 Take your embroidery hoop and loosen the metal fastening on top to separate the two hoops.
 Place the inner hoop behind the fabric, directly beneath the design.
 Place the outer hoop on top of the fabric and gently press the outer hoop onto the inner hoop, then tighten the fastening so that the fabric is not slipping and sliding.
 Be careful not to stretch the fabric - loosen the fastening if necessary.
 Ideally you’d like the design to be centred within the hoop with the fabric pulled taut but not stretched.
 This is a tricky bit and requires a bit of trial and error, so if it doesn’t work first time, just try again!